shivannis/xandr-docs-public/xandr-docs/articles/invest/partner-fees.md

 ---
-title : Microsoft Invest - Partner Fees description : Learn how if you need to reserve a portion of your budget for third-party costs you can define it with partner fees.
+title: Microsoft Invest - Partner Fees
+description: Learn how if you need to reserve a portion of your budget for third-party costs you can define it with partner fees. ms.date: 10/28/2023
 ---